akhuh213/word-game/README.md

 <br></br>
 ### Winning condition

+Because all words in this game has at least 3 letters, number of left letters are checked after third letter got right.
-Because the minimun number of letters in the word lists are 3, from thrid letter, need to check if there are more letters left.
-If this was the last letter, call the winningCondition function to end the game.
-Otherwise, go to next click.
+If the last letter was clicked, call the winningCondition function to end the game.
-When the game is over, I set the style of letter option container as "none" to display the result message in the same place.
+When the game is over, set the style of letter option container as “none”, and displayed the result message in the same place.

 ``` JavaScript
         function thirdClicked(event){